Probabilities/Discord-Server-Joiner/README.md

 </div>

 ## 📍 About
-This is a Discord Server Joiner & Verified (Server Verifier).
+This is a Discord Server Joiner & Verifier (Server Verifier).
 It can be used to mass join and to create filled tokens.

 ![authento](https://i.imgur.com/nQOcXc9.png)